milkmansrevenge/dnsimple-java/README.md

 their REST API.

-This library was created for internal use by [Nimble Servers][1] who use a lot of Open Source Software and thought it would be nice to contribute something back!
+This library was created for internal use by [Nimble Servers][1] who use a lot of open source software so thought it would be nice to contribute something back!

 ### Example Usage